Self-compassion: what is it?

 - Praise your child when they show themselves compassion.
 This builds your child’s self-compassion even more.
 For example, you could say to your child, ‘I know you’re disappointed that they didn’t pick you for the team.
-But it makes me so proud to hear that you’ll try out again next season’.
+But I feel proud to hear that you’ll try out again next season’.

 Self-compassion is something teenagers need to learn and practise.
-Try these three steps to develop self-compassion in your child.
+Try these 3 steps to develop self-compassion in your child.

 Pause and notice when your child is angry, frustrated or disappointed because things haven’t gone the way they wanted and they’re being hard on themselves.
-For example, your child might be upset about how a haircut has turned out or sad and embarrassed that someone they care about doesn’t feel the same way.
+For example, your child might be upset about how a haircut has turned out.
+Or they might be sad and embarrassed that someone they care about doesn’t feel the same way.
 Maybe your child is worried that they’ve said something hurtful to a friend.